Physical Address

 Always be on the lookout for unwarranted assumptions in proposed proofs of statements.

 Universal Generalization is a technique used to prove that a universally quantified statement is true.
 We start by taking a specific, but arbitrarily chosen element from the universe of discourse, and manipulate that element in order to show that some result is true of that element.
-Since that element was arbitrarily chosen, then the derived results holds for any element from the universe we pick, and hence the result holds for all elements in the universe.
+Since that element was arbitrarily chosen, any derived results hold for any element from the universe we pick, and hence the result holds for all elements in the universe.

 Typically, we use a variable to represent the arbitrarily chosen element.
 This means that since the value is unknown, the only thing we know about it is what is known about every element within the universe.